When he graduated in 2006 with a Bachelor of Science degree in electrical engineering, the job market looked like a cherry orchard to Michael Kelly.

 In addition, TEECOM provided on-the-job training to assist Michael’s transition.
 “TEECOM has provided assistance in studying for the ICT,” Michael says.
 “They provided materials for the RCDD certification.
 Lots of exposure to training sessions to get me up to speed.
 Those type of things can be really expensive to get so it’s great that TEECOM is willing to help pay for that training.”

-Are you looking to switch from high-voltage electrical engineering to the low-voltage field?
+Are you looking to switch your electrical engineering focus to technology engineering?
 Michael offers these insights:

 - Find a niche service that you can grow into.

 - Don’t be overly concerned with the technical knowledge gap.
 Find a firm that will actually train you on the job and pay for your certification training, testing, and maintenance.